-To be referenced and aligned to the information that is published on the official APEC CBPR website (www.cbprs.org).
+9 To be referenced and aligned to the information that is published on the official APEC CBPR website (www.cbprs.org).

-- (c) Upon completion of assessment, the AB is required to develop an assessment report that includes its recommendations whether to issue the APEC certification.
+- (b) The application organisation will be asked to select an Assessment Body (AB) from the list of IMDA authorised panel of Assessment Bodies.
+The selected AB will then assess the applicant organisation for compliance with the APEC certification requirements; - (c) Upon completion of assessment, the AB is required to develop an assessment report that includes its recommendations whether to issue the APEC certification.
 This report will be submitted to IMDA as the final authority making a decision if an applicant organisation is successful; and - (d) All successful applicants will be issued the certification by IMDA.